rvk01/deflux/README.md

 ## InfluxDB

-Sensor values are added as InfluxDB values and tagged with sensor type, id and name.
+Sensor measurements are added as InfluxDB field values and tagged with sensor type, id and name.
+In addition to that, a tag `source` indicates if the value has been obtained live via the websocket or the REST API (_pull-once-mode_).
-Different event types are stored in different measurements, meaning you will end up with multiple InfluxDB measurements.
+Different event types are stored in different measurements, meaning you will end up with one InfluxDB measurement per sensor type.

+For some sensors, deCONZ provides battery status in the `config` object of the REST API's `sensors` endpoint.
+The information is not pushed via the websocket.
+However, deflux inserts the last battery state retrieved from the REST API as an additional field along with sensor measurements.
+For sensors where the information is not available, the battery status is set to `0`.

 ### InfluxDB Version 2